-This agreement shall commence as of January 1, 1990 and shall remain in full force and effect up to and including December 31, 1991.
+This agreement shall commence as of January 1, 2013 and shall remain in full force and effect up to and including December 31, 2016.

-The provisions of this agreement dealing with salary, including calculation of the basis for overtime payments. shall be retroactive to January 1.
-1990.
-All other provisions shall become effective upon final approval by the Common Council of the City of Summit and the membership of Local 866.
+The provisions of this agreement dealing with salary, including calculation of the basis for overtime payments, shall be retroactive to January 1, 2013.
+All other provisions shall become effective upon final approval by the Common Council of the City of Summit and the membership of Local 469, except for provisions that have actually been effectuated by the parties.